 A List of the Top 10 Largest Live Streaming Events in History and How They Are Measured

-[Updated June 30, 2024] It has been three decades since some of the first live events were streamed online in 1993, starting with audio-only events suited for dial-up users.
+[Updated December 11, 2024] It has been three decades since some of the first live events were streamed online in 1993, starting with audio-only events suited for dial-up users.
 Since the streaming media industry started, many have continued to debate which online event has had the largest total viewership.
-In all honesty, no one truly knows what the largest event is since it’s impossible to fairly compare one event to another using the same methodology.
+In all honesty, no one truly knows the largest event since it’s impossible to fairly compare one event to another using the same methodology.
 No standards for reporting viewership exist, and almost no live-streaming events are validated by a third party.
 Details around unique viewers, average bitrate, and device usage are never released.

 It also doesn’t help that many in the industry and the media incorrectly report numbers and don’t take the time to read the numbers given out properly.
 For example, in 2022, NBC Sports said the 11.2 million AMA number reported for the 2022 Super Bowl was not comparable to the 2021 Super Bowl or Amazon’s numbers from the 2022 TNF games.
 The 11.2 million was a viewers-per-stream figure and is not directly comparable to past years when co-viewing was not as prevalent.
 NBC Sports said the figure comparable to past years was the 6 million number released, which marked a 5% increase over the 2021 Super Bowl of 5.7 million.
 Out-of-home viewing and streaming did not factor into the household rating.
 And yet almost no one in the media picked up on that and reported it accurately, giving out wrong year-over-year growth numbers.